openmhz/trunk-server/README.md

 ## Managing MongoDB

 MongoDB is used in the backend to store data.
 It is pretty fast, flexible and has worked well enough for me.
-All of the files that MongoDB uses to store the DB are in the */data* directory, which gets mapped into the contianer.
+All of the files that MongoDB uses to store the DB are in the */data* directory, which gets mapped into the container.
 Mapping this directory makes sure that the data persists each time you run the mongo container.

 ### Working with the MongoDB Container